ramonpzg/rpg_content/docs/analytics/10_structured_data.md

 fourth_series
 ```

 Notice that what we got back was a 1-element pandas Series where the key `pizza` is now the index and the amount of pizzas we purchased are, still as a list, represented as 1 element.
-To fix this, let's explicitely call out the values of our `pizza` key.
+To fix this, let's explicitly call out the values of our `pizza` key.

 ```python